See how your site performs on Google News. Track your metrics, filter or break down your data by page and country.

 - All page metrics are assigned to the canonical URL, not to the page where the user lands when they click a result.
 This has two important effects:

 - The URL credited in the table will be the canonical URL.

 - Data will only be shown in the property that contains the canonical URL.
-Therefore, if you have both AMP and desktop versions of a page, the desktop property (which is usually the canonical property) will contain all the data for both AMP and desktop clicks, impressions, and CTR, and the duplicate URLs will show zero for those values.
+Therefore, if you have duplicate pages, the canonical URL will contain all data for clicks, impressions, and CTR, and the duplicate URLs will show zero for those values.